 Domain verification

-Then go to Settings > Account > Handle, and click I have my own domain.
+Go to Settings > Account > Handle, and click I have my own domain.
 Bluesky will then ask you for your domain name, and give you a change (a TXT record) to be added to your DNS settings.
 Make it yourself, or ask your IT person.

 Once done, click Verify DNS Record at the bottom, and with a few more clicks you’ll have your domain-verified account.
+For more technical information see the Bluesky documentation.

 This process not only protects your chambers but also boosts credibility in the eyes of your audience.